mvolkmann/MyUnixEnv/notes/Go09-Modules.md

 ### Checksums

-Go modules use checksums to verify that the downloaded code for their dependencies have not been modified.
+Go modules use checksums to verify that downloaded dependency code has not been modified.
-The checksum for each dependency is stored in the file `go.sum`.
+The checksums for each dependency are stored in the file `go.sum`.
+These is one checksum for the dependency as a whole, and one for each source file that defines the dependency.
 The command `go mod verify` reports all directories that hold downloaded module code and contain files that have been modified.